 Provide a safe, dark, quiet haven

 It seems like an idiotic recommendation, but removing your pet from the terror will decrease his terror.
 Dogs are natural den animals and will seek out dark, confined spaces when they are fearful.
 Providing this kind of environment can reassure your dog, but it’s important to note that locking your pet in a room or crate without dialing down the frightening noise may make things worse and cause your dog to act out his anxiety in a destructive way.

 FDA approved, non-sedating Sileo treats noise phobia in dogs

-Just released this year, Sileo is the first and only FDA-approved medication for treating noise aversion in dogs.
-Sileo has been proven to be safe and effective without other treatments or training.
+Sileo is the first and only FDA-approved medication for treating noise aversion in dogs.
+After years of testing and use, Sileo has been proven to be safe and effective without other treatments or training.

 Until now, drugs used to treat the anxiety needed to be given well ahead of the noise event and often caused the dog to be sedated for hours.
 Sileo is applied directly into the mouth and rapidly absorbs through the gums into the blood stream.
 Within minutes, Sileo calms without sedating, which allows your dog to interact normally with you and your family.
 It can be administered either before the event or even after the dog begins to react fearfully.
 Sileo can be administered every few hours if the storm or noise event has not passed.
 In studies, 75% of dogs with noise aversion treated with Sileo remained calm when exposed to fireworks.

 Consider products like a Thundershirt